SAP-samples/bulletinboard-ads-nodejs/README.md

 ## How to work locally
 To execute the tests or to start the service a local database is needed.
-The script `start-db.sh` can be used to start a local database (using docker).
+The script `start-db.sh` can be used to start a local database (using Docker).

 Also the dependencies need to be installed.
 Run `npm install` to install those.